IgniteUI/indigo-design-docfx/en/components/hierarchical-grid.md

 ## Usage

-Similar to the Grid, the most important thing about the Hierarchical Grid is the alignment of the data inside its Header and Body Cells.
+Similarly to the Grid, the most important thing about the Hierarchical Grid is the alignment of the data inside its Header and Body Cells.
 Text should always be aligned left, leaving variable empty space to the right, and numbers should always be aligned right, leaving variable empty space to the left.

 | Do                                                                                                | Don't                                                                                                 |
 | ------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |